Programing Language: Unicode Math Symbols in Function Name and Operator

 Python 2

-Python 2.x does not support Unicode char for variable or function names.
+Python 2.x does not support Unicode char for identifier names.

 Python 2.x's Unicode support is not very good.
 But does work for processing Unicode in string.